eugene-hovorun/radiator/README.md

-# Nuxt 3 Minimal Starter
+# Radiator app

+Radiator is an application that allows users to listen to radio stations from around the world.
+This project is built using Nuxt 3.

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+For more information about Nuxt 3, refer to the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup